James Stourton: Career

 As well as being a Senior Fellow of the Institute of Historical Research of London University, Stourton sat on several government committees including the Panel of the Heritage Memorial Fund, and the Acceptance in Lieu Panel, from 2012 to 2021 in both cases.
-James was deputy Chairman of the Acceptance in Lieu Panel and is Vice President of the Roxburghe Club.

-Television, Lecturing and Journalism
+Television, lecturing and journalism

 Stourton has contributed to several television programmes, most recently for the BBC2 Culture Show programme on Kenneth Clark, screened Saturday 31 May 2014.
 Past programmes include appearances with Victoria Leatham in Heirs and Graces (1990) on the art collections at Highclere and Berkeley Castles; he was also a contributor to BBC4 series on British Art Collecting (screened July 2013).
 Today he acts as the consultant to Sky Arts television series on art collectors being produced by Colonial Pictures.

 He frequently lectures on the history of art and collecting, having in the past delivered lectures for the Cambridge University History of Art faculty, The Art Fund, Sotheby's Institute and many others.
 Stourton gave the keynote address at Frick Museum seminar on Anglo-American art collecting on 6 May 2011: The Revolving Door: 300 years of British Art Collecting.
 He also delivered the lecture to close the celebrations for the 150th anniversary of the Italian unification at the Italian Embassy on 13 October 2011: The English Love Affair with Italy, 300 years of Art Collecting.
 In 2017 he was invited to give the Marlay Lecture at The Fitzwilliam Museum, Cambridge.

-James gave the 150th Anniversary Lecture of the Building of George Gilbert Scott's Foreign Office, entitled "Goths vs Romans: The Battle to Build the Foreign Office'.
+Stourton gave the 150th Anniversary Lecture of the Building of George Gilbert Scott's Foreign Office, entitled "Goths vs Romans: The Battle to Build the Foreign Office'.